netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 - Integrate Ansible with NetBox, and run playbooks to populate the NetBox database
 - Get started with a set of [Ansible playbooks](../../ansible/) for NetBox that can be easily adapted and extended to suit your own requirements

-## Why Integrate Ansible with NetBox?
+## Why Integrate NetBox with Ansible?
 From the [Ansible](https://www.ansible.com/use-cases/network-automation) website:
 >
 >Ansible Automation Platform is a single, flexible automation technology that can be used across diverse network devices and other IT domains, making it easy to automate entire network and IT processes.